 If you have not previously conducted a fire risk assessment, we will audit your premises and send you a comprehensive (and easy to navigate) written report with recommendations to reduce the risk of fire and help you comply with your legal responsibilities.

-If you are selling a residential or commercial property, you may be required to provide a report to satisfy a lender.
-We can guide you through the process, conduct a fire related risk assessment, and provide you with the written documentation which you will need.
+If you are selling a residential or commercial property, you may be required to provide an EWS1 form to satisfy a lender.
+We can guide you through the process, conduct an external wall fire review, and provide you with the written documentation which you will need.

 We provide consultation services to other professionals in the building and building services industry.